LauraKaraliene/PE2/README.md

 - **Host Features**: Hosts can create, edit, and delete venues, and view bookings on their venues.

-- **Responsive Desig**: Optimized for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 ### API Integration